element-hq/element-web/docs/config.md

     1. `welcomeUrl`: Initial content shown on the outside of the app when not logged in.
 Defaults to `welcome.html` supplied with Element.
     1. `homeUrl`: Content shown on the inside of the app when a specific room is not selected.
-By default, no home page is configured.
-If one is set, a button to access it will be shown in the top left menu.
+A button to access it will be shown in the top left menu.
     1. `loginForWelcome`: Overrides `welcomeUrl` to make the welcome page be the same page as the login page when `true`.
 This effectively disables the welcome page.